 Hi guys!
 Happy Wellness Wednesday!
-Excited to bring you a guest post today from my lovely friend and fellow Joyful Eating, Nourished Life co-creator, Alexandra Caspero.
+Excited to bring you a guest post today from my lovely friend, Alexandra Caspero.
 Foods are frequently labeled good/bad and healthy/unhealthy.
 Certainly, nutrition is important, but it's not the only consideration when deciding what to eat.
 Let Alex explain!

 Google, our best friends and every health magazine known to man, will easily give you a list of “best” choices when it comes to food: whether out at your favorite restaurant, fast-food chain, or whipping up something in your own kitchen.
 Eat this, not that, has become an agreed-upon catch phrase for just about every type of food.
 If I had a dollar for every time a client asked me “what should I eat,” well, I’d probably be out shopping right now.

 What if we didn’t need any of this?
 The rules, the guidelines, the shoulds and should nots?
 What if we knew what was best for us, without having to look up a calorie count, ingredient list, or approval rating from our favorite health blogger?
 That’s the basis behind intuitive eating.
 The concept that you actually know when, how much, and what to eat without any set food rules.
 It’s an un-diet; opposite day for those of us who have been chained to fad diet after fad diet for years.